Jerry-Master/GranaData/_drafts/vibe-coding-2.md

 To finalize this post let's analyze the main limitations of the current agents, show some use cases that work quite well and make some predictions for the future ahead.

 The biggest limitation of current agents is visual understanding.
 [New benchmarks](https://arxiv.org/html/2602.02185v1#S5){:target="_blank"} have been introduced this year because previous ones were found to allow the model to solve the problems via text-shortcuts.
 It's surprising that these models have an [IQ higher than the average human](https://www.trackingai.org/home){:target="_blank"} but cannot understand simple images.
 And I can illustrate this with a very simple task that they fail miserably: cropping a powerpoint.
-In my job we have to do a weekly report in powerpoint and then create a word out of it.
+In my job we have to do a weekly report in powerpoint and then create a word document out of it.
 It is a very automatic thing you just have to take a screenshot of the images and copy the text separately.
 You basically have to go from this:

 <p class="text-center"><img class="" src="{{site.baseurl}}/assets/images/vibe-coding-ii/slides.png" alt="slides" /></p>